ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/200-voucher-craft-beer-brewdog.markdown

 has-winner: false
 prize-description: "A £200 voucher to spend in craft beer at BrewDog.\r\nWinner wins\
   \ 4x £50 vouchers"
-special-conditions: "Winner wins 4x £50 vouchers"
+special-conditions: "Winner wins 4x £50 vouchers.\r\nMultiple entries are allowed\
+  \ up to one every 24 hours."
 ---